AT&T and CenturyLink both offer decent internet, but AT&T pulls ahead for its faster and more reliable connection.

 AT&T and CenturyLink both offer solid internet services.
 CenturyLink has both DSL and fiber-based plans—and it’s clearly pushing the better, more reliable fiber connection, as its cheapest fiber plan is cheaper than its cheapest DSL plan but offers faster speeds.

 Unfortunately, most can’t choose between DSL and fiber—you get the connection that’s available in your area.
 When it comes to upload speeds, CenturyLink’s DSL plans can be a little slow—as slow as 10Mbps.
-Its fiber plans are symmetrical though, so for the 940Mbps CenturyLink fiber plan, you get 940Mbps upload speeds.
+Its fiber plans are symmetrical, though, so for the 940Mbps CenturyLink fiber plan, you get 940Mbps upload speeds.

 AT&T has fiber plans only, and they range in price depending on the download speeds you go for.
-The base AT&T fiber plan costs $55 per month and offers 300Mbps download speeds.
+The cheapest AT&T fiber plan costs $55 per month and offers 300Mbps download speeds.
 Plans range up from there, reaching a massive 5,000Mbps in download speeds.
 That plan costs $225.
 All of AT&T’s plans offer symmetrical speeds, which can make them better for uploading lots of data.

 AT&T vs. CenturyLink: Fees for modem and installation